FakeProfileDetection/fpd_etl_pipeline/README.md

 # Activate the environment
 source activate.sh

-# Copy and configure environment
-cp .env.example .env
+# No additional configuration needed!
+The pipeline is ready to use.
-# Edit .env with your GCS settings
+# Default GCS settings are in config/.env.shared
 ```

 ### Manual Setup (Alternative)